Warren Beatty: 1967–1977: Stardom and acclaim

-1970s and 1980s

-After Bonnie and Clyde, Beatty acted with Elizabeth Taylor in The Only Game in Town (1970), directed by George Stevens; McCabe & Mrs. Miller (1971), directed by Robert Altman; and Dollars (1971), directed by Richard Brooks.

 In 1972, Beatty produced a series of benefit concerts to help with publicity and fundraising in the George McGovern 1972 presidential campaign.
 Beatty first put together Four for McGovern at The Forum in the Los Angeles area, convincing Barbra Streisand, Carole King and James Taylor to perform.
 Streisand brought Quincy Jones and his Orchestra, and recorded the album Live Concert at the Forum.
 Two weeks later, Beatty mounted another concert at the Cleveland Arena, in which Joni Mitchell and Paul Simon joined James Taylor.
 In June 1972, Beatty produced Together for McGovern at Madison Square Garden, reuniting Simon and Garfunkel, Nichols and May, and Peter, Paul and Mary, and featuring Dionne Warwick.
 With these productions, campaign manager Gary Hart said that Beatty had "invented the political concert".
 He had mobilized Hollywood celebrities for a political cause on a scale previously unseen, creating a new power dynamic.

 Beatty appeared in the films The Parallax View (1974), directed by Alan Pakula; and The Fortune (1975), directed by Mike Nichols.
 Taking greater control, Beatty produced, co-wrote and acted in Shampoo (1975), directed by Hal Ashby, which was nominated for four Academy Awards, including Best Original Screenplay, as well as five Golden Globe Awards, including Best Motion Picture and Best Actor.

+1978–1999: Directorial debut and expansion

 In 1978, Beatty directed, produced, wrote and acted in Heaven Can Wait (1978) (sharing co-directing credit with Buck Henry).
 The film was nominated for nine Academy Awards, including Best Picture, Director, Actor, and Adapted Screenplay.
 It also won three Golden Globe Awards, including Best Motion Picture and Best Actor.

 Beatty's next film was Reds (1981), a historical epic about American Communist journalist John Reed who observed the Russian October Revolution – a project Beatty had begun researching and filming for as far back as 1970.
 It was a critical and commercial success, despite being an American film about an American Communist, made and released at the height of the Cold War.
 It received 12 Academy Award nominations – including four for Beatty (for Best Picture, Director, Actor, and Original Screenplay), winning three.
 Beatty won for Best Director, Maureen Stapleton won for Best Supporting Actress (playing anarchist Emma Goldman), and Vittorio Storaro won for Best Cinematography.
 The film received seven Golden Globe nominations, including Best Motion Picture, Director, Actor and Screenplay.
 Beatty won the Golden Globe Award for Best Director.

 Following Reds, Beatty did not appear in a film for five years until 1987's Ishtar, written and directed by Elaine May.
 Following severe criticism in press reviews by the new British studio chief David Puttnam just prior to its release, the film received mixed reviews and was unimpressive commercially.
-Puttnam attacked several other over-budget U.S. films greenlighted by his predecessor and was fired shortly thereafter.
+Puttnam attacked several other over-budget American films greenlighted by his predecessor and was fired shortly thereafter.